 The project partners were able to preliminarily identify the background IP to be used so as to achieve the objectives of BECoop.
-This is presented in the following Table.
+This is presented in the following Table 8.

-Table 8.
-BECoop Background IP
+Table 8 BECoop Background IP

-Relevant Background Contribut ing Partner BG number Short description of BG Type of protection Conditions to use within BECoop Conditions to use outside BECoop Interest in further exploitation through BECoop's results Experience and knowhow CIRCE, WUELS Knowhow and methodology for biomass value chain assessment acquired in different FP7 and H2020 projects (Europruning, Greengain, Up-running and Agrobioheat).
-Especially extensive knowledge of biomass from pruning and agroresidues and their contexts for valorization.
-Only by CIRCE in project tasks.
+.
+3 Relevant Background Contribut ing Partner BG number Short description of BG Type of protection Conditions to use within BECoop Conditions to use outside BECoop Interest in further exploitation through BECoop's results Experience and knowhow CIRCE, WUELS BG1 Knowhow and methodology for biomass value chain assessment acquired in different FP7 and H2020 projects (Europruning, Greengain, Up-running and Agrobioheat).
+Especially extensive knowledge of biomass from pruning and agroresidues and their contexts for valorisation.
+None Only by CIRCE and WUELS in project tasks.
 Not to be used outside the project.
-TBD Experience and knowhow CIRCE Methodology and knowledge of the development of a Smart System for the Optimization of Logistics Performance of the Pruning Biomass Value Chain within the framework of the EUROPRUNING project.
-Only by CIRCE in project tasks.
+Enrich and complement knowledge on Biomass value chain, especially biomass from agro-residues and pruning in particular.
+Experience and knowhow CIRCE, WUELS Methodology and knowledge of the development of a Smart System for the Optimization of Logistics Performance of the None Only by CIRCE and WUELS in project tasks.
 Not to be used outside the project.
+Enrich and complement knowledge on Biomass value chain, especially biomass from agro-residues and pruning in particular.

-TBD Experience and knowhow CERTH Knowhow and methodology for biomass value chain assessment acquired in different H2020 projects (Up-running, AGROinLOG, Agrobioheat, BIOmasudPlus).
-Especially extensive knowledge of biomass from pruning and agroresidues and their contexts for valorization and exploitation, mainly by energy means.
-Only by CERTH in project tasks.
+Relevant Background Contribut ing Partner BG number Short description of BG Type of protection Conditions to use within BECoop Conditions to use outside BECoop Interest in further exploitation through BECoop's results Experience and knowhow CERTH, WUELS BG3 Knowhow and methodology for biomass value chain assessment acquired in different H2020 projects (Up-running, Eurpruning, AGROinLOG, Agrobioheat, BIOmasudPlus).
+Especially extensive knowledge of biomass from pruning and agro-residues and their contexts for valorisation and exploitation, mainly by energy means.
+None Only by CERTH and WUELS in project tasks.
 Not to be used outside the project.
-TBD

-Relevant Background Contribut ing Partner BG number Short description of BG Type of protection Conditions to use within BECoop Conditions to use outside BECoop Interest in further exploitation through BECoop's results Experience and knowhow GOI Methodology for providing guidance during the co-creation process of energy communities.
+Enrich and complement knowledge on biomass value chains exploiting coffee residues, urban prunings and forest residues.
+Experience and knowhow GOI BG4 Methodology for providing guidance during the co-creation process of energy communities.
 None Available for internal use.
-Available (upon request) to REScoops, citizens and public administrations on discretionary conditions.
+Available (upon request) to RESCoops, citizens and public administrat ions on discretiona ry conditions.
 Enrich and complement this methodology with knowledge and information about bioenergy, offer it as a service to citizens, associations and public administrations on discretionary conditions.